 Keeping track of your energy usage during the heating season is easy since we use less home and business heating than anywhere else.
 Suppose you compare this season’s heating costs against previous years, and there’s a significant increase.
 In that case, it means your heating system is working harder to produce the necessary heat.

-New heating installation in Houston from Nick’s Plumbing, Sewer, and HVAC can reduce your overall energy costs by up to 40%, depending on the options you choose.
+New heating installation in Houston from Nick’s Plumbing & Air Conditioning can reduce your overall energy costs by up to 40%, depending on the options you choose.

 3. Strange noises from your heating system

 Things that go “bump” and “screech” in the night are supposed to be confined to bedtime stories, and not part of our heating system.
 Squeaking, squealing and screeching often indicate a worn-out bearing in a component like a fan or a pulley.
 Banging in your heating system is a sign of problems within your ductwork.
 Booming sounds indicate issues with your furnace’s ignition.

 Sleep soundly night after night once you’ve had a new heating installation completed.
 Your home will be nice and toasty, and there won’t be any strange noises to keep you awake.